Articles: Many, many… please see CV.

 Our guests have returned home, and within the morning quiet, I begin thinking about “there is an ‘object-theoretic’ analysis of the objects…”

-You are so quick (and me so slow), it may take some time to process your object-theoretic analysis because my hypostatized objects are de facto spatio-temporal and within a mathematical causal order yet are so far removed from the particles (as an atom is from the solar system)… so now I accept this object-theoretic analysis as a homework assignment to be turned in when new insights of understanding prevail.
+You are so quick (and me so slow), it may take some time to process your object-theoretic analysis because my hypostatized objects are de facto spatio-temporal and within a mathematical causal order yet are so far removed from the particles (as an atom is from the solar system)… so now I accept this object-theoretic analysis as a homework assignment to be turned into when new insights if and when a deeper understanding prevails.

 It may well take awhile!
 Thank you, Ed.

 PS.
 Perhaps consulting with others, such as those within the Langlands and Witten coteries, could be helpful.
 I am envisioning a massive “computer-like” grid starting with base-2, yet within that first doubling we initiate a unique expansion for prime 3 expansion.
 And then, for every subsequent prime number doubling, a new type of mathematical expansion, right through to the 202nd base-2 notation.
 That would provide 45 different mathematical systems, i.e. each resulting from the primes, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97, 101, 103, 107, 109, 113, 127, 131, 137, 139, 149, 151, 157, 163, 167, 173, 179, 181, 191, 197 and 199.
 Perhaps such a grid or matrix, numbers as numbers, might provide an outline to guide our reification, instantiations and hypostatizations, particularly about the very nature of a second and a meter. -BEC